 This course is studies traditional, multi-cultural, and modern literature for children and adolescents and how literature is integrated into all disciplines.
-Prerequisite: EL152.
+Prerequisite: EL152 or departmental approval.
 (Spring)

 EL289 Topics in Education

 This course is designed to expose students to various topics in Elementary Education.